varuntulasi/Data-Science-Portfolio/README.md

 ### Bachelor's Degree Economics Honors Project

 * [<em>**Is Market Liquidity Reducing?
 A Preliminary Case Study of US Treasuries (Advisor: Prof Gabriel Mihalache)**</em>](https://github.com/varuntulasi/Economics-project/blob/master/Honors%20Thesis%20Varun%20Tulasi.pdf)

+ * Used Data visualization and Regression in R to evaluate the impact of new regulations post 2008 financial crisis on US bond market